lucaswerkmeister/graaleneyj/README.md

 An **early work in progress** [GraalVM][] implementation of [eneyj][].

+## Current status

+As of 25 January 2021, development on this project has been stalled for a few months, partly because I wasn’t sure what to do next.
+Most of the “important” builtin functions are implemented, and user-defined functions can be implemented in code (JavaScript or Python) or by calling other functions.
+There is some support for reading objects from an installation of [WikiLambda][].
+The last thing I worked on was a new parser (to replace the [Gson][] library), but this is not finished yet
+(you can find the work in progress on the `antlr` branch).

+Eventually, GraalEneyj will have to move from the early AbstractText/eneyj function model to the [Wikifunctions function model][]
+(probably via the [pre-generic function model][] first), and this may in fact be the next development step.
+But that means that we need a different default source of objects (other than the current `abstracttext` submodule);
+either some installation of WikiLambda, if the extension is “ready enough”, or directly include some standard objects in this repository, I suppose.

 ## What’s ready so far

 The `z` launcher script accepts a JSON value on standard input,